 NYPA simplifies the complex process of going solar.
 We offer end-to-end services from advisory to implementation, and have expertise across all areas - including on-site solar + storage, standalone storage, and community solar.
-No charge.

 We act as your partner, and fully evaluate all options based on your sustainability, resiliency, and budget management goals.
 If solar + storage is right for you, we help you through every step - from scoping to implementation.
 We help you identify developers, and can identify the best financing options or structure a deal with no upfront costs.
 NYPA can also help maximize incentives available from NYSERDA and other state and federal programs.

 We can also show you the econmics of battery storage, and can tell you if there is the opportunity to generate revenue through the resale of excess power.
 NYPA takes the guesswork out of your negotiation with developers and distribution utilities - moving you swiftly through the contracting process.

 Whether you are a university looking to add supplemental power, a hospital that needs battery storage to enhance its resiliency, or a local government that wants to implement solar power to meet clean energy targets – NYPA’s experts know how to make the most of your site.
 If it’s smarter for you to wait, our advisors will tell you.
 Our commitment is to help you make the best decision to meet your needs.